briangeorg/Machine_Learning_Portfolio/README.md

 # If You're Here to Learn: Please Review Below

-One of the best, open, and available books on all things machine learning is available in the link below--please rely on it for best practices.
+One of the best available (and free!) books on all things machine learning is available in the link below--please rely on it for best practices.

 https://www.statlearning.com/